-It’s hospitality — a love language for me — at its finest for the wildlife and as they have been seen feasting on the remnants of our stash storing away seeds for the upcoming winter season.
+It’s becomes hospitality — a love language for me — at its finest for the wildlife.
+They are often feasting on the remnants of our rotting ghourds and pumpkins by storing away seeds for the upcoming winter season.
 This is true at least until the tossed pumpkins rot in the warm autumn sun or freeze over when we have a cold snap or early snow.
 You never know with our fickle fall weather.

 Throwing or scattering the pumpkins allows us to dispose of the worn-out bounty.
 Dressing them with pine cones and mistletoe does not make the cut for Christmas decorations nor does just tossing them in the trash.

 If we are lucky, when we throw the pumpkins, a “volunteer” crop appears during the next fall season.
 In gardening and botany, “volunteer crops” are plants or flowers that often just show up unexpectedly, and grow on their own.

 Sometimes tossing them allow seeds to decompose in the soil where they land.
 Or you may find he seeds tossed about by the wind.
 Or perhaps birds or squirrels stashing away seeds for the less bountiful winter.
 We really do not know for sure how they get there.
 The thing that makes these volunteers crops so unique is they just bloom and grow on their own.

 The pay off for our patience in watching these vines reach and stretch is rewarded with a gift – bringing to life a whole crop of pumpkins or squash we did not expect.
 One year we had placed a few Tonda Pandana pumpkins in the back corner of our yard, but the vines found there way across our back walkway leaving us with about 20 of these for the season.